Trifonia Melibea Obono: Literary career

-Obono has published four novels in Spanish: Las mujeres hablan mucho y mal (2019), La albina del dinero (2017), Yo no quería ser madre (2016), La Bastarda (2016).
 All works deal with the themes of women's rights, gender and sexuality.
 Obono has been described as one of the bravest writers due to her confrontation of these issues.
 Her work is also concerned with legacies of Spanish colonisation in Africa and she is an expert on the history of "Spanish Guinea".
 Her work makes an important contribution to black African, Spanish-speaking, Atlantic cultures.

 La Bastarda is the first novel by a woman from Equatorial Guinea to be translated into English.
 Due to its lesbian protagonist, the book is currently banned in Equatorial Guinea.
 Translated by Lawrence Schimel, an extract is included in the 2019 anthology New Daughters of Africa (edited by Margaret Busby).

 LGBTQ+ activism

 Obono is outspoken about LGBTQ+ human rights issues in Equatorial Guinea.
 She uses her literary work as activism, by writing LGBTIQ+ characters, she provides representation for others are not heterosexual.
 She has written about the taboos that mean that homosexuality is not discussed in her country and uses her global platforms to call these out as false.
 Obono herself is bisexual.